1242035/spree/guides/src/content/developer/tutorials/migration.md

 #### Ordering of option values
 You might want option values to appear in a certain order, such as by increasing size or by alphabetical order.
-The *Spree::OptionValue* model uses *acts_as_list* for setting the order, and option types will use the *position* field when retrieving their associated values.
+The *Viauco::OptionValue* model uses *acts_as_list* for setting the order, and option types will use the *position* field when retrieving their associated values.
 The position is scoped to the relevant option type.